 Within each grade, students engage in multiple science and engineering practices (formerly the scientific method) as they gather information to answer their questions or solve design problems, reason about how the data provide evidence to support their understanding, and then communicate their understanding of phenomena in physical, earth and space, and life science (knowing science).
 They apply their knowledge of core ideas to understand how scientists continue to build understanding of phenomena and see how people are impacted by natural phenomena or to construct technological solutions (using science).
-The crosscutting concepts support their understanding of patterns, cause and effect relationships, and systems thinking as students make sense of phenomena in the natural and designed worlds.
+The crosscutting concepts support their understanding of phenomena in the natural and designed worlds.